muradmanni/homework-readme-generator/generatedReadme/README.md

 - [Questions](#questions)

 ## Installation
-to install type ----

-npm install
+There are couple of steps in order to get going.

+On command line, run npm init
-which will install all the dependency modules
+Then, install using npm install, which will install all the dependencies.
+Then, run the project with node index.js

 ## Usage
+node index.js

 ## Contribution
+none

 ## Tests
-npm run test
+None

 ## ScreenGIF
 ![gif showing installation](assets/screen1.gif)